zwcloud/three.js-demos/README.md

 Just some three.js demos.

-Demos will be separated into three categories: basic, intermeidate and advanced.
+Demos will be separated into three categories: basic, intermediate and advanced.

 I will add more when I'm still interested in three.js. :)